john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### The Algorithm

-1. Scan the maze, identify all fully-connected wall systems.
+1. Scan the maze, looking for cells with connecting halls that go in exactly two directions.
-2. Any wall system that touches the border is not a cul-de-sac, remove it.
-3. Determine if remaining wall systems are cul-de-sacs.
-4. If so, add a wall segment to turn the cul-de-sac into a dead end.
-5. Solve the remaining maze using Dead End Filler.
+2. At each of these places, travel in both directions until you find your first intersection.
+3. If the first intersection for both paths is the same, you have a loop.
+4. Fill in the cell you started at with a wall, breaking the loop.

 ###### Results